Ready To Make Beautifully Designed Bonbons?

 Shelling & Capping

 No matter how much experience you have in this, you can always refine your technique and learn something new.
 My technique for both these applications has changed over the years, and now I cap by applying chocolate to the back of the mould, rather than using an acetate sheet.
-It’s quick and easy once you know my little tricks and get some experience under your belt.
+It’s quick and easy once you know some little tricks and get some experience under your belt.

 How Does It Work?